Skip to main content

 Key findings

-• Specific factors (GDF11) identified but debated
+• Specific candidate factors identified but results are debated

 • FDA has warned against unproven young plasma treatments